Preview

 Output |

-In the above program, value of a is entered by the user.
-If value entered by the user is negative, program would terminated because of exit(0).
+In the above program, If value of a is positive, program would terminated due to exit(0).